-It is estimated that there are around 1.3 million people living in the UK with the NRPF condition attached to their visa.
-Measuring the size of this population is challenging, as there are no reliable estimates of the number of people without immigration status (who also have NRPF,) though recent estimates vary from 580,000 to over one million (Migration Observatory 2020).
+Around 1.3 million people are estimated to live in the UK with the NRPF condition attached to their visas.
+Measuring the size of this population is challenging, as there are no reliable estimates of the number of people without immigration status (who also have NRPF).
+However, recent estimates vary from 580,000 to over one million (Migration Observatory 2020).

-Many people subject to the NRPF condition are self-sufficient and this restriction does not cause a problem, but the lack of a welfare safety net means that they are always in a more precarious position if their circumstances change.
+Many people subject to the NRPF condition are self-sufficient; this restriction does not cause a problem.
+Still, the lack of a welfare safety net means they are always in a more precarious position if their circumstances change.

-There is, however, a local safety net to support children and families and vulnerable adults , operating essentially as a parallel welfare system administered by local authorities, who receive no dedicated funding for this provision
+There is, however, a local safety net to support children, families, and vulnerable adults, operating essentially as a parallel welfare system administered by local authorities, who receive no dedicated funding for this provision.

-This lack of funding leads to wide variations in policy and practice, subject to regular legal challenge.
-Support is patchy, and variable, a threadbare safety net, and does not cover all who need it, for example single destitute adults without care needs.
+This lack of funding leads to wide variations in policy and practice, subject to regular legal challenges.
+Support is patchy and variable, a threadbare safety net, and does not cover all who need it, for example, single destitute adults without care needs.

-In 2015, COMPAS published important research setting out these challenges and limitations for families.
-But if the situation was challenging in 2015, then there have been a significant number of changes which affected this creaking system since then.
+In 2015, COMPAS published necessary research on these challenges and limitations for families.
+But if the situation was challenging in 2015, then there have been a significant number of changes that have affected this creaking system since then.
 The Windrush scandal and the effects of the so-called hostile environment affected provision, as did Brexit, which brought a whole new group of EU nationals into the NRPF condition.
-The economic, health and social shock of the COVID pandemic has had profound implications and the cost of living crisis and new arrivals from Ukraine are also likely to place additional burdens.
+The COVID pandemic's economic, health and social shock has had profound implications.
+The cost of living crisis and new arrivals from Ukraine will likely place additional burdens.

 Any one of these seismic events would have illuminated the need for change.
 We learned early on in the pandemic the futility of delineating people by immigration status in the face of a public health crisis.
 Similarly, as the name suggests, the ‘everyone in’ policy asked local authorities to house everyone, regardless of immigration status – creating a new policy reality which may shape future decisions.